shivanigu/shivanigu/README.md

 💬 Ask me about Flutter and Front end Web Development🤠👩‍💼.

-📫 You can conect me on [Linked-in](https://www.linkedin.com/in/shivani-gupta-b5130421a)
+📫 You can connect me on [Linked-in](https://www.linkedin.com/in/shivani-gupta-b5130421a)

 <!-- ## 🚀 Languages and Tools: